polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/diagnostics/execute-test

 This endpoint executes the specified assumption test, given through its **[root_url]** and **[test_file]** query parameters.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[root_url]__ - The root URL of where to invoke the assumption towards.
+Typically the domain parts of your backend
+* __[test_file]__ - The full relative path of the test file to execute

 #### GET magic/system/diagnostics/system-information